 Marc: Well, it's a good question, but I think, before we answer that, it's good to find out why they're rising in the first place.
-And there's a few factors, and supply and demand is a major one, obviously.
-So in Australia, demand is going up because population's going up.
+And there are a few factors, and supply and demand is a major one, obviously.
+So in Australia, demand is going up because the population's going up.
 A bigger population means more people need a place to live.

 The inquiry also found that overseas investors, they don't really buy the types of property that first home buyers are buying.
 So first home buyers would be looking probably at more affordable properties on the city fringes, whereas overseas investors often are buying new developments right in the CBD that are in a price range that first home buyers, it really wouldn't be something that they would be looking at in the first place.

 Okay, we've looked at why property prices are going up.
 What would it actually take for them to go down?

 Marc: Well, it's a difficult question, and it depends on what you mean by "go down."
 So if you mean, what would it take for properties to fall by 30% to 50%, as many have forecasted, then it would probably take either a severe recession or extremely high interest rates.
 And high unemployment would be another reason why.
 And what this would do is it would create a situation where homeowners couldn't afford their mortgages anymore and they'd be forced to sell, and this would cause a massive over-supply of properties in the market.
 And then, as sales became more desperate, the prices would go down.

 For property values to fall or slow down, most likely what would need to happen is interest rates would need to rise.
 And what this would do is it would make it hard for investors without a strong buffer of savings to afford their repayments and, as we mentioned before, cause a greater supply, which would tend to push prices down.